 - How much to tip shuttle driver in Mexico? $5-$10 for the trip.
 Maybe more per bag if you have a lot of luggage!

 - I want to tip maid service.
 How much should I leave: Up to you.
+If you normall tip maids, go for it.
 Some people like to leave $4-5 dollars a day, others like to leave one big $40 tip on the last day.
 I personally don’t usually tips maids unless I for some reason leave the rooms very messy.

 - What do I pack for Cabo: Check out my packing guide here!